GayandiTP/selenium-automation-saucedemo/README.md

 This indicates the test execution was successful.

 ## Notes
-- The script uses `Thread.sleep()` for delays between each step to clearly observe the process and verify each action.
-For faster execution, these delays can be removed and replaced with `WebDriverWait` where necessary.
 - Ensure **ChromeDriver** version matches your **Chrome** browser version.

 ## Author